Hailey-Ross/hails-VideoOutput/README.md

 ```
 ##### 📌 Note: This page is local-only.
 Visitors will only see their own webcam feed — it does not stream or broadcast.

-## 🖥️ Test Server
+## 🖥️ Ez-Mode
-Users can use the `launch.bat` file to use the test server I am hosting.
+Users can use the `launch.bat` file to use the test file I am hosting.

 Test URL: